New: Fitbit support added, app approved by Fitbit (see Fitbit Section and Fitbit App Store)

 - Add more accounts by either scanning QR bar code or by typing a shared secret manually

-Tap a list item if you want to zoom token for a single account.
+Tap a token if you want to zoom it.
 The token will be refreshed properly in the zoomed view as well.
 When a color of the border becomes red, a new token will be generated automatically.

 You can scroll accounts on this page using left and right arrow buttons on the bottom.